 Course Requirements Checklist

-Discussion boards are collaborative learning experiences, and the purpose of Discussion Board Forums is to generate interaction among the candidates in regards to relevant, current course topics.
-For each prompt, the candidate is required to create 1 thread of at least 250 words.
-Each thread must include at least 2 citations.
-The candidate will then submit replies of at least 100 words each to the threads of at least 2 classmates.
+Discussions are collaborative learning experiences, and the purpose of Discussions is to generate interaction among the candidates in regards to relevant, current course topics.
+For each prompt, the candidate is required to create one thread of at least 250 words.
+Each thread must include at least two citations.
+The candidate will then submit replies of at least 100 words each to the threads of at least twi classmates.
 This assignment must be in current APA format.
 (MLO: A, B, C, D, E, F)

 The candidate will choose a book on a self-determined grade level and pick out 5–9 vocabulary words from that book.
-He/she will create a total of 4 short PowerPoint presentations.
-In order to teach the meaning of each word, the first PowerPoint presentation will have 1 of the selected words on 1 slide, and a picture illustrating the word on the following slide and will follow this pattern for each of the remaining vocabulary words.
-The candidate will then develop 3 more PowerPoint presentations with the same vocabulary words using specific development strategies.
+They will create a total of four short PowerPoint presentations.
+In order to teach the meaning of each word, the first PowerPoint presentation will have one of the selected words on one slide, and a picture illustrating the word on the following slide and will follow this pattern for each of the remaining vocabulary words.
+The candidate will then develop three more PowerPoint presentations with the same vocabulary words using specific development strategies.
 (MLO: B, D, F)

 The candidate will prepare a review of a provided article.
-He/she will start with a 250–300-word summary and then develop a 250–300-word reflection focusing on how the article can be applied in his/her own classroom as a Christian educator.
-The candidate will also choose 2 brochures on the same topic as the article he/she would hypothetically print and give to parents.
-The candidate will describe in 250–300 words why he/she chose those 2 brochures and why the brochures are beneficial.
-The review must include a title page and reference page with current APA formatting.
+They will start with at least a 250-word summary and then develop at least a 250-word reflection focusing on how the article can be applied in their own classroom as a Christian educator.
+The candidate will also choose two brochures from the article they would hypothetically print and give to parents.
+The candidate will describe in at least 250 words why they chose those two brochures and why the brochures are beneficial.
+The review must include a title page and references page with current APA formatting.
 (MLO: A, B, C, F)

 This assignment teaches a strategy that enables the candidate to provide students with instructional support before, during, and after reading.
 It will help the candidate to take an active role in preparing children to read the text by pre-teaching important vocabulary, eliciting prior knowledge, explaining how to use a specific reading skill, and providing a purpose for reading.
-After completing an activity with children, the candidate will be required to write a 250–300-word summary of the session and a 250–300-word reflection.
+After completing an activity with children, the candidate will be required to complete a checklist and write at least a 250-word summary of the session and at least a 250-word reflection.
 (MLO: B, C, F)

-The candidate will respond to questions posed in regard to a case study prompt in a 250–300-word document in current APA format.
+The candidate will respond to questions posed in regards to a case study prompt in at least a 250-word document in current APA format.
 (MLO: B, C, D, E, F)

 The candidate will listen to a recording of a student reading a passage and answering comprehension questions.
-The candidate will complete a provided template and mark all errors and comprehension responses.
-This assignment involves the candidate to establish the reading level of the recorded student.
+The candidate will complete a provided template and mark all oral errors and comprehension responses.
+This assignment involves the candidate establishing the reading level of the recorded student.
 (MLO: B, E)

-The Final Paper will require the candidate to respond to 5 essay questions based on the information learned in the textbook.
-Each response must include the question and be 250–300 words.
-The candidate may use the textbook and notes for assistance.
+The Final Paper will require the candidate to respond to two essay questions based on the information learned in the textbook.
+Each response must include the question and be at least 350 words.
+The candidate must use the textbook and notes for assistance.
 (MLO: A, B, C, E)

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 20 to 30 multiple-choice and true/false questions, and have a time limit of 1 hour.
+Each quiz will cover the material for the assigned module.
+Each quiz will be open-book/open-notes, contain 20 to 30 multiple-choice and true/false questions.
+There is no time limit.
 (MLO: A, B, C, D, E, F)